kubeshop/testkube-docs/docs/articles/install/s3-storage.md

   ```
 Replace `testkube-test-irsa` with the name of your own bucket.

-3. A Trust Relationship needs to be established in the IAM role to allow the EKS cluster to assume it:
+3. A Trust Relationship needs to be established in the IAM role to allow the Testkube Enterprise API's ServiceAccount to assume it:

 ```yaml
 {